 - are not dismissed for just cause which can be very difficult for an employer to establish; or,

 - If they resign or quit their position-though they may still be entitled to severance pay if they felt that they had no choice but to resign given the employer’s conduct or lack thereof.
 Again, these are important questions that you should take the time to run by an employment lawyer.

 In these circumstances, and with limited exceptions, employees are entitled to either be given reasonable notice of termination or pay in lieu of notice.

 Example: Your employment is terminated after 2.5 years of service.
 Your employer has offered to give you 2 weeks’ of your regular salary as is required under the Alberta Employment Standards Code.
 This is a wrongful dismissal.
 In fact, you are entitled to additional severance pay under what is called the common law.

-Find out how much severance pay you are entitled to
+Find out home much severance pay you are entitled to in Alberta

 One of the most common questions an employee asks after their employer terminates them is as follows: “how much of a severance package am I entitled to?”
 More Information

 Reasonable Notice is a legal term that refers to how much notice or time an employer must give you, the employee, of the date your job will be terminated.
 In some cases, employers may choose to pay out a severance package in lieu of reasonable notice.
 More Information